krzysztofsaja/angular-weather-widget/README.md

 })
 export class MyModule {}
 ```
+## Configuration

-Finally use in one of your apps components:
+Use in one of your apps components:
 ```typescript
 import { Component } from '@angular/core';
 import { WeatherSettings, TemperatureScale, ForecastMode } from 'angular-weather-widget';